-This Specialism Master of Applied Psychology (Diverse Learning Needs) (MAP (DLN)) targets mainly in-service teachers, teaching support personnel, social workers, rehabilitation sciences professionals, health care professionals and others who are addressing the diverse learning needs of their clients in their work setting.
-The specialism aims to develop participants with the expertise for providing adaptive and effective support to individuals with special learning needs across community settings, such as schools, non-profit organizations (NGOs), social service centres, counselling services, learning centres, child assessment centre and hospitals & clinics etc.
+This specialism in the Master of Applied Psychology (Diverse Learning Needs) (MAP (DLN)) programme targets in-service teachers, teaching support personnel, social workers, and related health-care professionals who work with individuals with diverse learning needs in their work settings.
+It aims to develop graduates with expertise in providing adaptive and effective support to individuals with diverse learning needs across community settings.
+The programme has the following specific objectives.

-1. To prepare the participants with the attitudes to embrace and the capacity to design and implement a wide range of evidence-based practices, as informed by psychological theories and principles, to address the multitude needs of children and adolescents with diverse learning needs in educational, social services & clinical settings.
+1. To equip participants with the competencies to develop and implement evidence-based practices, as supported by psychological theories and principles, to address the multitude needs of individuals with diverse learning needs in educational, social services and clinical settings.

-3. To empowers participants with the capacity to deliver support services and to flexibly activate collective efforts from different stakeholders within support models.
+3. To empower participants with the capacity to deliver multidisciplinary support services and strategically activate collective efforts from different stakeholders in the processes.

-1. It adopts a multidisciplinary approach that embraces close collaborations among professionals from psychology, social work, rehabilitation sciences, optometry and other health disciplines.
+1. This specialism adopts a multidisciplinary approach that embraces close collaboration with professionals from psychology, social work, rehabilitation sciences, and other health-care disciplines.